 Students completing their associate degrees with an overall GPA of 3.0 are eligible to wear a gold cord at graduation.
-Students completing their vocational certificates with an overall GPA of 3.0 or above are eligible to wear a cord at graduation.
+Students completing their vocational certificates with an overall GPA of 3.0 or above are eligible to wear a gold cord at graduation.
+Cords can be picked up in the Bookstore prior to graduation.

-ALPHA GAMMA SIGMA:
+ALPHA GAMMA SIGMA

 Students who have a cumulative grade point average of 3.00 or higher may join Alpha Gamma Sigma, the California Community College Honor Scholarship Society.

 For information, please see our website at:

-www.valleycollege.edu/current-students/clubs/alphagamma-sigma.
+www.valleycollege.edu/current-students/clubs/alpha-gammasigma